 What do they sell at food carts?

 The majority of food carts sell items like bottled soda, frozen treats, and popcorn.
-However, there are food carts and stands that sell substantial fare such as meat on a stick , egg rolls, or turkey legs.
+However, there are food carts and stands that sell substantial fare such as spring rolls or turkey legs.
 At Disney Springs there are a number of carts that just sell alcoholic beverages.

 Is there any way to know in advance what my food cart options will be?